Now is the best time to explore ghost hunting. It’s an opportunity to encounter paranormal activity on a personal level.

 Now that ghost hunting isn’t as trendy as it was a few years ago, you’ll have more time (and usually more elbow room) to explore haunted sites when they’re open for investigations.

 Between 2010 and early 2017, I stopped investigating most well-known haunted sites.
-Photos were impossible when people were often in the way.
+Photos were impossible when crowds were in the way.
 And EVP was out of the question when lots of people were talking nearby.

 Worse, it was nearly impossible to focusing on what I was sensing, internally.